Last Updated on 17 February, 2021 by Veronica

-We have been asked so many times which cities must-visit on Route 66, and we always end up coming to the same conclusions.
 For this reason, we thought that it was necessary to write an article on this subject.
-So here we have made a compilation of the 25 must-visit on Route 66.
+So here, we have made a compilation of the 25 must-visit Route 66 cities.

-25 must-visit cities on Route 66
+25 Must-Visit Cities on Route 66

 1. Chicago, Illinois

-The city of Chicago, known as “The Windy City,” is architecturally beautiful, with many places to see.
-It is a city whose fundamental development took place in the year 1850.
-Its nickname does not come from the wind but from the wide-spread corruption that existed in the political sphere at the time.
+It is a city on Route 66 whose fundamental development occurred in 1850.
+Its nickname does not come from the wind but from the widespread corruption in the political sphere.

 Chicago suffered from a huge fire in 1871 that destroyed much of the city.
 At the time, many of the buildings were made of wood, and the fire quickly spread throughout the city.

-However, after this great fire, many renowned architects came to the city to collaborate in its reconstruction.
-During this time, the end of the nineteenth century and the beginning of the twentieth century, the architectural style of the city that we know today as Chicago School developed.
+During this time, the end of the nineteenth century and the beginning of the twentieth century, the city’s architectural style that we know today as the Chicago School developed.

 What you can’t miss in Chicago is this: